 Use Shift Extensions

 One business uses “on-call shift extensions” as a response to on-call scheduling issues.
-Employees are scheduled for a specific-length shift and are then notified while at work if they are needed for additional hours.
+Employees are scheduled for a specific-length shift and are then receive notifications while at work if they are needed for additional hours.
 It does not eliminate the unpredictability of the schedule, but it does greatly limit the “surprise factor” for the employee.
+They don’t have to override their entire day, they just have to spend a little longer at the workplace.

 Offer to Those Who Want the Extra Hours